jquery-boilerplate/jquery-boilerplate/README.md

 ## Build system (Grunt)

-We use [grunt](https://github.com/cowboy/grunt) and `make` to build jQuery Boilerplate.
+We use [grunt](https://github.com/cowboy/grunt) to build jQuery Boilerplate.
 To run it, use `make build` in the root directory.

 ## Tests